mrueda/beacon2-ri-tools/README.md

 **Latest Update: Mar-2025**

-This repository has been widely adopted in Beacon v2 implementations.
-Our plans include:
+This repository has been widely adopted in Beacon v2 implementations and is also used internally at CNAG.
+As a result, we plan to continue its development.
+Some of our upcoming plans include:

-- **Implement Beacon 2.1 / CBI changes**
+- **Implement Beacon 2.x specification changes**

     - For VCF: Adopt VRS nomenclature and transition away from LegacyVariation.
 Support for structural variants may be added.
     - For other entities: Align with the latest schema used in the BFF Validator and the Excel metadata template.
     - Update the **CINECA Synthetic Cohort** dataset.

-- **Improve BFF Browser**

-    Enhance capabilities for handling multiple entities and data types.

 # INSTALLATION